 Curated by: Viviana Panaccia

-The increasingly precise vision of the satellites is the undisputed star of the exhibition.
-Through the new images, the visitor can embark on a journey that will lead him to explore the most extraordinary and remote places on Earth, and will be able to "touch" the most obvious and least known aspects relating to the environment and climate change.
+The increasingly precise vision of the satellites is the undisputed protagonist of the exhibition.
+Through the new images, the visitor will be able to embark on a journey that will lead him to explore the most extraordinary and remote places on Earth , and will be able to “touch” the most evident and least known aspects relating to the environment and climate change.

-The exhibition uses images and multimedia installations of great suggestion and visual impact, which aim to emphasize the need for a change of course in human development processes, for sustainable growth that meets its needs without compromising the future of the new generations.
-A video installation, inspired by the television series "One Strange Rock" and signed by Darrel Aronofsky for National Geographic, will offer the opportunity to reflect on the future of our Planet.
+The exhibition makes use of images and multimedia installations of great suggestion and visual impact, which intend to underline the need for a change of course in human development processes, for sustainable growth that meets his needs without compromising the future of new generations.
+A video installation, inspired by the television series “One Strange Rock” and signed by Darrel Aronofsky for National Geographic , will offer the opportunity to reflect on the future of our planet.